circleci/circleci-docs/jekyll/_cci2/caching.md

 ### Cache size
 {: #cache-size }

-We recommend keeping cache sizes under 500MB.
-This is our upper limit for corruption checks.
-Above this limit, check times would be excessively long.
 You can view the cache size from the CircleCI Jobs page within the `restore_cache` step.

-Larger cache sizes are allowed, but may cause problems due to a higher chance of decompression issues and corruption during download.
-To keep cache sizes down, consider splitting them into multiple distinct caches.

 ### Viewing network and storage usage
 {: #viewing-network-and-storage-usage }